 You may have already decided that you want your blog to just be written blog posts, and that’s great!
 However, to market your blog successfully, you need to utilize additional content types when producing content.

 Videos tend to perform best with audiences so you should include a video to relate to your written content.
 This will keep visitors on your site longer and improve lead generation.
 Most videos should be on the shorter side, ranging from two to five minutes in length.

-Other kinds of content to improve lead generation, and can easily supplement written content, are podcasts, infographics, e-books, webinars, and checklists.
+Other kinds of content to improve lead generation, and can easily supplement written content, are podcasts, ebooks, webinars, checklists, and infographics.

 Email list building should be an important part of your content marketing strategy.
 Pay close attention to call-to-actions (CTAs) for your website.
 Does the CTA match the content on the page?
 You can use CTAs to gather emails, promote products for sale, or lead your audience to another page.
 One note about email lists, avoid spam compliance issues by making sure you have your full business name and address at the bottom of your email.
 Also, be sure to always include an unsubscribe link.

 Make sure you categorize your articles.
 This will help shape the path for SEO, information architecture, and the kind of content you write.